w3c/wai-curricula/content/designer/navigation.md

   * a link at the beginning of a block of repeated content to go to the end of the block
   * links at the top of the page that go to each area of the content
   * an expandable and collapsible menu to make it easier for users to skip the menu
-* design user interfaces with site maps to provide an overview of the entire website
+* design user interfaces that support site maps to provide an overview of the entire website
-* design user interfaces with breadcrumb trails to provide information about the user's location in a set of web pages
+* design user interfaces that support breadcrumb trails to provide information about the user's location in a set of web pages
-* design user interfaces with tables of contents to give an overview of the whole website or document and to allow users to go to specific parts of the content
+* design user interfaces that support tables of contents to give an overview of the whole website or document and to allow users to go to specific parts of the content

 #### Teaching Ideas for Topic